MarcCherries/MarcCherries/README.md

 - 👋 Hi, I’m @MarcCherries
-- 👀 I’m interested in nature, animals, true crime, sports, puzzles, crosswords, obscure 80s movies, piano, electric guitar, blogging, history, fine-dining, theatre, beaches, exploring.
+- 👀 I’m interested in nature, animals, true crime, sports, puzzles, crosswords, obscure 80s movies, piano, electric guitar, blogging, history, fine-dining, theatre, roadside attractions, spelunking.
 - 🌱 I’m currently learning Python, SQL, C#, JavaScript
 - 💞️ I’m looking to collaborate on many projects!
 I would love to work with a group of people to offer free education to kids in need!
 - 📫 How to reach me: marccherries@gmail.com